 I know it may be hard to see menopause as a gift at first, but on the other side of it, is a sense of gained wisdom, highly charged creativity and added confidence.
 Kind of like childbirth, once you're through the tough part you say "Wow!
 If I can do that, I can do anything!"
 It really is a rite of passage that allows us to connect with our inherent strength and courage.

 If you're having some challenges with menopause or just want to be more prepared for this inevitable transition I would love to work with you.
-Understanding what is happening and having some tools to cope is really helpful because hot flashes, night sweats, insomnia, fatigue, stiff joints, lose skin, mood swings, hair loss (hair growth-yikes!) and questions about purpose can create a menopausal angst that rivals our teenage years.
+Understanding what is happening and having some tools to cope is really helpful because hot flashes, night sweats, insomnia, fatigue, stiff joints, lose skin, mood swings, hair loss (hair growth-yikes!) and questions about aging and purpose can create a menopausal angst that rivals our teenage years.
 Yoga and an ancient system of healing called Ayurveda, have some powerful tools and techniques to help and I want to share those with you.

 Although not everyone's menopausal experience is bumpy, mine was like riding over a pot hole covered back road in a car with no shocks.
 There were times when I felt completely unglued.
 It was like an insane women had stolen in and taken over my body.

 Of course yoga didn’t stop my menopause symptoms, but it was my tether.
 My life line.
 It connected me back to my core.
 When I was on my yoga mat I felt like myself again.
 It reassured me that my former self was not completely lost and that I could find my way back through my yoga practice.
 I can’t even describe how important finding those few moments of ease and peace of mind was to me.